-6. The webpage can be displayed on your host from command line using curl utility against your machine IP Address, localhost or docker net interface on port 81.
-Use ip command line to show network interface IP addresses.
+6. The webpage can be displayed on your host from the command line using curl utility against your machine IP Address, localhost, or docker net interface on port 81.
+Use IP command line to show network interface IP addresses.

 # ip addr [List nework interfaces] # curl ip-address:81 [System Docker IP Address] # curl localhost:81 [Localhost]